 We reward good attendance in a variety of ways.

 Displayed in the school hall is our Attendance Tree for years 1 to 6.
 On the tree, each class has their own branch.
 Each week, children in years 1 to 6 have their attendance monitored in preparation for Tuesday’s assembly.
 In Tuesday’s assembly, each class has their attendance percentage from the previous week shared with the school and classes receive a reward:

-At the end of each half-term, the class with the most points on their branch will receive a small monetary amount to spend on a new resource or reward for their class.
+At the end of each term, the class with the most points on their branch will receive either extra time or something uniquely special during our termly ‘Always Green’ event.

 Each week, classes display their attendance at their classroom doors.
 This information is also shared in our weekly newletter.